Vanishing of Invariant 2-Jet Differentials and Improved Hyperbolicity Degree Bounds in Dimension Two: Introduction

 \subsection{Our Main Results}

-In our previous work~\cite{Hou-Huynh-Merker-Xie2025}, we introduced a method to obtain vanishing results for negatively twisted logarithmic \(2\)-jet differentials in the specific setting of three generic conics in \(\mathbb{P}^2\), with the motivation of establishing an effective second main theorem in Nevanlinna theory.
-While that approach was tailored to this particular configuration, it provided a conceptual framework that we adapt and significantly extend in the present paper.
+In our earlier work~\cite{Hou-Huynh-Merker-Xie2025}, we introduced a method for proving the vanishing of negatively twisted logarithmic \(2\)-jet differentials, motivated by an effective Second Main Theorem in Nevanlinna theory.
+That paper treated three generic conics in \(\mathbb{P}^2\), a setting where the computations simplify considerably.
+Writing the three conics as homogeneous polynomials \(A,B,C\), one can work on a suitable large Zariski‑open set where the logarithmic \(2\)-jet differential frame is transparently generated by \(\bigl(\log\frac{A}{C}\bigr)'\!\), \(\bigl(\log\frac{B}{C}\bigr)'\!\) and their Wronskian determinant.
+This convenient semi‑global frame drastically reduces the algebraic complexity.

+In the present paper we study two settings in which such a frame is no longer available: the complement of a single smooth curve in \(\mathbb{P}^2\), and a smooth surface \(X=\{R=0\}\) in \(\mathbb{P}^3\).
+For surfaces, the defining equation \(R=0\) itself imposes an additional relation among the jet coordinates, which must be taken into account throughout the reduction; this introduces further algebraic complications.
+In both cases, substantial extra effort is required to control the jet differentials across all affine charts and to convert the holomorphicity conditions into a tractable linear system.
+The earlier three‑conic approach was tailored to that specific configuration, but its conceptual framework is the one we adapt and significantly extend here.

-Building on this framework, we establish new vanishing statements with the goal of improving the longstanding degree bounds in the two‑dimensional Kobayashi conjectures.
-The main obstacle to lowering the degree threshold below \(18\) in the compact case (resp. \(14\) in the logarithmic case) has been the lack of essential vanishing results for certain invariant (logarithmic) \(2\)-jet differentials — a core difficulty that has persisted in the subject for more than two decades.
-In this work, we overcome this obstruction by proving the following two key vanishing results.
+Building on this framework, we develop a new method aimed at reaching the \(2\)-jet thresholds \(d=15\) in the compact case and \(d=11\) in the logarithmic case for the Kobayashi conjectures in dimension two.
+For more than two decades, a major obstacle to lowering the degree bounds below \(18\) (compact) and \(14\) (logarithmic) has been the lack of essential vanishing results for certain invariant (logarithmic) \(2\)-jet differentials.
+In this work, we make a decisive advance by proving the following two key vanishing lemmas, which allow us to lower the bounds to \(d=17\) in the compact case and to \(d=12,13\) in the logarithmic case.

 \begin{lem}[Key Vanishing Lemma – Logarithmic Case] Let \(\mathcal{C} \subset \mathbb{P}^2\) be a generic curve of degree \(d\).
 Then: \begin{itemize} \item For \(d = 13\), \(H^{0}\!\bigl(\mathbb{P}^{2},\;E_{2,m}T_{\mathbb{P}^{2}}^{*}(\log \mathcal{C}) \otimes \mathcal{O}(-t)\bigr) = 0\) for all \((m,t)\) in